Caiit/Personal_Teaching_Aid/PROGRESS.md

 Fixed first three errors with: http://stackoverflow.com/questions/7088672/pyaudio-working-but-spits-out-error-messages-each-time

 It did work (it weren't errors, but warnings?), so we now only supress the errors and didn't use the first fix.

+## 22-02-2017
+Looked into text to speech for dutch: https://pypi.python.org/pypi/gTTS